 AREAS OF INTEREST

-Grants are limited to qualified 501(c)(3) nonprofit organizations located in Broome County, New York or almost exclusively serving its residents.
+Grants are limited to qualified 501(c)(3) nonprofit organizations located in Broome County, New York and/or those providing significant services within Broome County.

 We do not make grants to or for the following:

 - To individuals.

 - For religious entities (churches or agencies) or programs that have a religious component.